mylittletony/mylittletony.github.io/_posts/2015-08-03-ruckus-vsg-captive-portal.markdown

 - &#8226; Swap the access type to clickthrough to rule out password issues
 - &#8226; Ensure your radius secrets match the ones in your VSZ radius settings
-- &#8226; Ensure your Nas-Id from your Cucumber Wi-Fi account matches the one in your VSZ
+- &#8226; Ensure your Nas-Id from your CT Wi-Fi account matches the one in your VSZ

 <div class="mdl-typography--text-center">
   <img src="/images/community/tutorials/vsz-radius-secret-1.png" width="800px">